unitreerobotics/unitree_ros2/README.md

 ```
 For details about SportClient：https://support.unitree.com/home/en/developer/sports_services

-Complete examples is in：example/src/sport_mode_ctrl.cpp.
-Run ./install/unitree_ros2_example/bin/sport_mode_ctrl in terminal.
+Complete examples are in example/src/sport_mode_ctrl.cpp.
+Run `./install/unitree_ros2_example/bin/sport_mode_ctrl` in the terminal.
 After 1 second of program startup, the robot will walk back and forth in the x direction.

 ### 2. Motor control
-The torque, position and velocity control of motor can be implemented by subscribing "/lowcmd" topic and sending unitree_go::msg::LowCmd msg.
+The torque, position, and velocity control of motor can be implemented by subscribing "/lowcmd" topic and sending unitree_go::msg::LowCmd msg.
 LowCmd msg is defined as:
 ```C++
 uint8[2] head
 uint8 level_flag